kjcpaas/resto-menu-api/docs/worklog.md

 We need to first add the `rspec` gem, and write tests related to each model.

 We also need to install `factory_bot` and `faker` gem to help with the attributes for testing.

+## Adding GraphQL

+*At this point, I realized that I consumed more than half of the 8 hours alloted*.

+I decided to forgo the CI/CD pipeline build at this point and priotitize building the GraphQL api.

+I used https://www.apollographql.com/blog/using-graphql-with-ruby-on-rails as the main reference.